jonathantemplin/LinnMemorialLecture2017/index.md

 >- Assessment/test: A collection of tasks used to quantify scores
 >- Item: A generic term for an assessment task
 >- Person/student/examinee/respondent: The person taking the assessment
->- Psychometric Models/Methods: The mathematical linkage between the a student's performance and their score(s)
+>- Psychometric Models/Methods: The mathematical linkage between the student performance and their score(s)

 --- .segue